 Math Centers and Stations

-Math Stations are another name for Math Centers, and they are more of a concept than an actual location in the classroom.
+Whether you call them Math Centers or Math Stations, you’ll find loads of resources on this page for implementing them.
+I use the terms interchangeably, and they are more of a concept than an actual location in the classroom.
 In fact, math stations are often nothing more than a packet of hands-on materials with a set of directions.
-If you are thinking math stations have to include elaborate and cute display boards, stop right there!
+If you think math stations have to include elaborate and cute display boards, stop right there!
 Sure, you can make them elaborate and cute if you enjoy doing so and have the time, but math stations can be simple and easy-to-implement, too.
-The methods described on this page work well with the "middle grades" of 3 through 8.
+The methods described on this page work well with the “middle grades” of 2 through 6.

 What can students do in Math Stations?

 Students can complete independent work, partner activities, or group work in stations.
 You can find many activities in the Math File Cabinet that work great for stations if you add directions.
 Math Stations for Middle Grades has dozens of activity ideas and math games to use in stations, and each activity includes student-friendly directions.
+Take a look at some of the Math Station Freebies at the top of this page for ideas.
 When selecting an activity, ask yourself:

 Problem-Solving in Math Stations